Learning Outcomes

 Exam Warning

 While leading questions are permitted in cross-examination, advocates must still comply with rules of relevance and fairness.
 Questions should relate to matters raised in examination-in-chief or to the witness's credibility.
-Harassing or misleading questions are improper.
+Harassing, misleading, or oppressive questioning is improper.
 The scope of cross-examination, while broad, is not unlimited and must ultimately be relevant to the issues in dispute.

 QUESTIONING IN RE-EXAMINATION